We Love… Orangery Lighting

 On top of everything else, make sure you have adequate task lighting in the food preparation and cooking areas, so that you can see what you’re doing – imperative when using sharp knives!
 Lighting underneath cupboards provide a subtle yet effective form of task lighting.
 Alternatively ceiling or wall lights which you can angle to the required position are good alternatives, depending on the layout of your kitchen and the amount of workspace available.

 Lastly, if you already have all your electric lighting complete, consider adding candles to a dining table if you’re entertaining.
 As well as adding an additional source of light, they provide lovely ambience, especially with the nights drawing in earlier and earlier.

-If you would like some expert advice on lighting your orangery or garden room, please just get in touch.
+If you would like some expert garden room extension or orangery lighting advice, please just get in touch.